-MATH 30 COLLEGE ALGEBRA FOR STEM
+MATH 30 COLLEGE ALGEBRA FOR STEM 4.0 Units

-College algebra core concepts relating to Science, Technology, Engineering and Mathematics (STEM) and Business fields are polynomial, rational, radical, exponential, explored, such as: absolute value, and logarithmic functions; systems of equations; theory of polynomial equations; and analytic geometry.
+College algebra core concepts relating to Science, Technology, Engineering and Mathematics (STEM) and Business fields are explored, such as: polynomial, rational, radical, exponential, absolute value, and logarithmic functions; systems of equations; theory of polynomial equations; and analytic geometry.
 Multiple representations, applications and modeling with functions are emphasized throughout.
-May not receive credit if Mathematics 20 or 45 have been completed.